 Airlie Castle has accommodation for 14 plus accommodation for 4 in the cottage.
 However, it is ideally suited to parties of between 14 – 16.

 First Floor Drawing Room with open fire (CD player).
 Dining Room seats 10/12 with open fire.
 WC.
-Library/Study with an open fire and piano.
+Library/Study with an open fire and television.

 Third Floor Single bedroom (Pink bedroom) with basin.
 Separate WC.
 Small Bathroom.
 Double bedroom.
 Further bedroom with 3 single beds.

 Shooting Rough shooting can be organised by prior arrangement which takes place in the grounds of Airlie Castle.
 Pheasant shooting is also on offer at Cortachy Castle Sportings, which is the sister estate to Airlie Castle.